nickchops/MarmaladeQuickVirtualResolution/README.txt

    need this at all.
 There's No need to call this on transitioning from a scene

 myScene:addChildNoTrans(node)
-   Calling virtualResolution:setScene() will cause the scenes :addChild() calls to be redirected to myScene.scalerRootNode:addChild().
+   Calling virtualResolution:applyToScene() will cause the scenes :addChild() calls to be redirected to myScene.scalerRootNode:addChild().
 The original method is "backed-up" via .addChildNoTrans.
 So, you can use myScene:addChildNoTrans(node) to bypass virtual resolution and add nodes